 ACCESS & LOCATION:

-The camp is accessed via road transfer from Kogatende Airstrip, a journey of 15–20 minutes.
+Sayari camp is accessed via road transfer from Kogatende Airstrip, a journey of 15–20 minutes.
 Sayari was the first permanent property constructed in the area, and it has one of the best locations!
 The surrounding scenery features sprawling savanna and rocky hills.

 There are 15 tented suites, including one suite for honeymooners.
 These are set up at varying distances from the communal structures – the longest stroll to suite is 10 minutes, but vehicle transfer is available.
 All suites are raised on wooden decking, and sliding timber-framed glass doors lead into the bedroom area.
 This features a king-size bed or twin beds with mosquito nets and fan over, bedside tables and lighting, end-of-bed seating, a writing desk and pouffe, and ample storage space.
 Behind the bedroom area is the well-appointed en-suite washing room, which benefits from flush toilet, twin washbasins, shower, and big bathtub.
 Toiletries are provided, as is washing powder for underwear.
 Back in the bedroom, the glass doors lead out onto a lovely veranda, where you can relax and enjoy your amazing views!
 The honeymoon tent differs slightly from the others, in that it has a four-poster bed, a pleasantly secluded outdoor bathtub, and a particularly spacious veranda with uninterrupted vistas across the plains.
 Up to two beds can be added to a standard tent, to accommodate a family or group.
 Alternatively, a larger unit can be created from two tents, with enough room for up to eight travellers.
 For big groups and families, Sayari has built two new retreats each including a dedicated chef, a host and a private safari guide and vehicle.

 Sayari’s communal structures consist of two lounges and two dining spaces, effectively providing two main areas.
 Both are raised on decking and feature sliding doors into the interiors.
 The lounges contain plenty of comfortable seating around coffee tables, snug rugs, and some wildlife artwork.
 In the dining spaces, smart upright chairs are set up around chic separate tables, close to a well-stocked bar!
 The camp provides full English or continental breakfasts, light buffet lunches, and a lavish three-course dinner.
 Guests can opt to eat and drink in a number of outdoor locations too, and kitchen staff members will happily cater for any special diets.
 The curio shop stocks a good range of souvenirs.
 Finally, the camp’s rim-flow swimming pool, built into rocks and linking the two communal areas, is the perfect place to wind down between activities – you can settle into a sunlounger and marvel at the scenery for hours!